MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 *   Windows Server 2008 R2 \*\*

 > [!IMPORTANT]
 > WebView2 support for Windows 7 and Windows Server 2008 R2 will have the same support timeline as Microsoft Edge.
-For more information, navigate to [Microsoft Edge supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems).
+For more information, see [Microsoft Edge supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems).

 <!-- ====================================================================== -->